micvbang/blog.vbang.dk/_posts/2024-06-19-eventdripper.md

 To summarize: we are looking for a solution that

 - avoids sprinkling email-sending code all across our application
-- avoids unwanted trunks fiddling around our tables
+- avoids unwanted tentacles fiddling around our tables
 - does not create unnecessary dependencies between components
 - does not lead us into the temptation of introducing "unnecessary" data into our existing data models